pd-projects/hugo-puredata.info/content/objects/list-append.md

 ---
 Use list append to concatenate a second list (defined via arguments or the right inlet) to the first list via the left inlet.

-INLETS

-- 1st:

-  - anything - set messages to concatenate to a second list and output (a bang is a zero element list).

-- 2nd:

-  - anything - set messages to append to the first list (a bang is a zero element list and clears it).